 Anyway, back to the cake.
 It will be made a few more times this month, too.
 And if you are looking for a little something for your Motherly, graduate-y, Memorially or birthday-ish celebrations, this is it.

 My tips are these: If you can find someone to smuggle clear Mexican vanilla in a 1 liter bottle across the border for you, bribe who you must and DO IT.
 It’s worth it.
 If, like me, you don’t keep buttermilk on hand, you can make some by adding one Tbsp of vinegar to 1 c. of milk.
+With nang delivery service in Melbourne you can make the best whipped cream at home.
 For this recipe I do a Tbsp and a splash, give it a stir and let it sit for 15 minutes until it gets lumpy.
 You’ll forget all about the curdles when you smell the cake baking, trust me.
 This recipe calls for a Devil’s food cake, but I’ve made it twice now with a milk chocolate mix and, my sources tell me, it is just as tasty. ( I can’t actually partake of the cake because of the buttermilk.
 I just am tempted by the smell and taunted by the frosting and the kids crumb covered smiles.
 Begin feeling sorry for me now and send Oreos.)

 BASIC BUTTERMILK DEVIL’S FOOD CAKE

 1 tsp. vanilla extract